 You will be able to access your Notes, Messaging and Reminders via the HomePod.

 Developers have been encouraged to "Make sure your SiriKit integration is up to date and test your apps voice-only experience today," suggesting that there may be some integration with third-party apps in the future - but only those used for messaging, lists and notes.

 Podcasts and news

-iOS 11.2.5 bought a news headlines feature to the iPhone, and the same feature allows the HomePod to read a Podcast powered news summary.
+iOS 11.2.5 brought a news headlines feature to the iPhone, and the same feature allows the HomePod to read a Podcast powered news summary.

 Amazon Alexa offers news headlines in the form of flash briefings.

-You can make and recieve calls on with the audio fed via the HomePod.
+You can make and receive calls on with the audio fed via the HomePod.